 Unfortunately, many businesses do take only cash.
 ATMs are only in bigger places like Landkirchen, Petersdorf, and Burg as well as in the tourist center of Burgtiefe.

-For some useful words and phrases, you might want to practice a little with help from e. g.
-Babbel (the first lesson is for free and already supplies you with useful basic vocabulary).
+In Germany, most people speak pretty decent English.
+Nevertheless, for some useful words and phrases, you might want to practice a little with the help of e. g.
+Babbel.
+Also, the first lesson is free and already supplies you with a useful basic vocabulary.

 Tourist Info